Odan316/pwinds-generator/README.md

         // Static value to be returned instead of generation with dice "static": "Always one value",
-        // If set, number will be rolled and returned "roll_result": "2d4+5",
+        // If set, number will be rolled and returned
+        // can be dice formula, integer or "$dice" (for using user-provided dice formula) "roll_result": "2d4+5",
         // Array of entity variants for generation.
         // all entities lower that top-levelcan have additional fields